-CHIEF JUSTICE JOHNSON HAS DECEITFULLY CONCEALED CONFLICTS OF INTERESTS IN MATTERS ADJUDICATED BY THE COURT.
-Chief Justice Johnson has concealed clear and blatant conflicts of interest in matters adjudicated by the Judiciary Board in violation of Article VIII, and the ethical Canons of virtually every federal and state court in this country.
+JUSTICE DAVIS HAS CONSPIRED AND PARTCIPATED IN THE CONCEALMENT OF CONFLICTS OF INTERESTS OF THE CHIEF JUSTICE.
+Justice Davis has assisted Chief Justice Johnson in the concealment of clear and blatant conflicts of interest in matters adjudicated by the Judiciary Board in violation of Article VIII, and the ethical Canons of virtually every federal and state court in this country.
 In May 2014, a case was filed against Bishop Rufus Kyles (hereafter "Appellant" or "Kyles").
 No rules of procedure or timelines limiting the filings, consideration of motions or other pleadings were imposed on the parties by the Judiciary Board.
 As such, parties are free to file motions at any time prior to deliberation of a matter.
 Several pleadings and motions were filed with the court in this case, including a dispositive motion filed by Appellant.
 This motion was pending before the Judiciary Board in the months prior to the 2019 April Call meeting.
-Appellant's motion was based largely on claims relating to alleged errors by the Board of Bishops in the application of Rules 5(f) and 7(c) in a final ruling made in its meeting at AIM in July 5, 2017.
+Appellant's motion was based largely on claims 7 .

+6 The General Board member has never played a role in any communication sent by Justice Davis to Petitioner.
+The evidence suggests this is a unilateral, unsolicited and unwise decision by Justice Davis acting on his own.
+There is absolutely no implication, innuendo or assertion that the General Board member has done anything inappropriate or inconsistent with his high standing and regard in the church. relating to alleged errors by the Board of Bishops in the application of Rules 5(f) and 7(c) in a final ruling made in its meeting at AIM in July 5, 2017.
 The minutes from this same meeting of the Board of Bishops at AIM in Charlotte, North Carolina, dated July 5, 2017 (hereafter "BOB Meeting"), reveal that Chief Justice Johnson was a participant in the discussion and deliberation of the Appellant's Rule 7C plea, as well as the determination of penalties and punishment to be imposed against Appellant.
 Please note, this is the same ruling made by the BOB that forms the basis for the appeal by Appellant to the Judiciary Board.
-An excerpt of the BOB Meeting minutes documenting Chief Justice Johnson's participation is included in Exhibit 7, pages 5-6 of the "Addendum to the Appeal from the Board of Bishops" filed and served with Bishop Lyle, the General Secretary for the Church of God in Christ, Chief Justice Johnson and Justice Peter Davis, Secretary (hereafter "the Appellant's Addendum").5 In reality, Chief Justice Johnson has participated in the prosecution, deliberation/penalty phase and as Chief Justice on the appeal of a decision that he participated in making.
+An excerpt of the BOB Meeting minutes documenting Chief Justice Johnson's participation is included in Exhibit 7, pages 5-6 of the "Addendum to the Appeal from the Board of Bishops" filed and served with Bishop Lyle, the General Secretary for the Church of God in Christ, Chief Justice Johnson and Justice Peter Davis, Secretary (hereafter "the Appellant's Addendum").7 In reality, Chief Justice Johnson has participated in the prosecution, deliberation/penalty phase and as Chief Justice on the appeal of a decision that he participated in making.
 This is a clear violation of Article VIII, Paragraph 15 and Canon 3(C) set forth below.
 ARTICLE VIII-JUDICIARY BOARD, DUTIES, ¶ 15 The Judiciary Board members shall refrain from all conflicts of interest which shall affect their impartial conduct of duty.
 CODE OF JUDICIAL CONDUCT, CANON 3.

 A Justice should perform the duties of his/her office impartially and diligently: The judicial duties of a justice take precedence over all his/her other activities as pastor, district superintendent, district missionary, state supervisor, jurisdictional bishop, and national officers.
 His/her judicial duties include all the duties of his/her office prescribed by the constitution.
 In the performance of these duties, the following standards apply.
-C. Disqualification.
+7 An excerpt from the Minutes of Board of Bishops Meeting, July 5, 2017, Pages 5-6 (Appellant's Addendum), is attached hereto as Exhibit C. C. Disqualification.